NAPS: Attention-Based Fusion of Heterogeneous Physiological Signals: Methods

-\paragraph{Classifier head} The epoch representations are finally fed into a compact classifier head, comprised of a single hidden layer feedforward network with dropout, to produce sleep stage predictions.
-The NAP model is trained end-to-end using a cross-entropy loss against the ground-truth annotations.
+\paragraph{Classifier head} The segment-level representations are finally fed into a compact classifier head, comprised of a single hidden layer feedforward network, that maps them into task-specific outputs $\hat{y}_{1:T}$.
+NAPS is trained end-to-end using the cross-entropy loss against the ground-truth labels.